Sid Vicious: Early life

-By 1973, Anne's life was consumed by her addiction to heroin and opiates, to the point where she was unaware that her son was attending Westminster Kingsway College, then known as Kingsway College of Further Education and as a community and vocational school for students with difficulties.
-While at Kingsway—which he was likely attending to complete his 'O Levels' (GCE Ordinary Level), John indicated to a counsellor that he was contemplating suicide; there were also claims that he was torturing and killing cats.
-When John turned 16 that year, Anne kicked him out of her home.
+By 1973, Anne's life was consumed by her addiction to heroin, to the point where, as Ritchie's friend John Wardle claimed in a 2009 interview, she was unaware that her son was attending Kingsway College of Further Education (later known as Westminster Kingsway College).
+While at Kingsway, which he was likely attending to complete his O levels, Ritchie told a counsellor that he was contemplating suicide.
+When Ritchie turned 16 that year, Anne kicked him out of her home.
+In a 1988 interview, Anne said: "I remember saying to him: 'It's either you or me, and it's not going to be me.
+I have got to try to preserve myself and you just fuck off.'
+He said: 'I've not got anywhere to go,' and I said: 'I don't care.'"

-In 1973, Beverley met fellow Kingsway student John Lydon, who introduced him to his friends John Grey and John Wardle.
-All four, who became known locally as 'The Four Johns', quit school and began squatting in various dismal locations.
-Three of the four Johns would then take nicknames: Lydon nicknamed Beverley "Sid Vicious" after Beverley was bitten by Lydon's hamster Sid (named after Syd Barrett).
-Lydon's bandmate, guitarist Steve Jones gave him the name Johnny Rotten, and Sid nicknamed Wardle Jah Wobble.
+In 1973, Ritchie met fellow Kingsway student John Lydon, who introduced him to his friends John Grey and John Wardle.
+All four, who became known locally as 'The Four Johns', quit school and began squatting in various dingey locations.
+Three of the four Johns would then take nicknames: Lydon nicknamed Ritchie "Sid Vicious" after Ritchie was bitten by Lydon's hamster Sid (named after Syd Barrett); Lydon was dubbed "Johnny Rotten" by his bandmate, guitarist Steve Jones; and Ritchie nicknamed Wardle "Jah Wobble".

-The four young men started hanging around the King's Road in Chelsea, London which, at the time, was the epicentre of 'Swinging London', when music and fashion were burgeoning.
-A favourite spot was Malcolm McLaren and Vivienne Westwood's clothing store, SEX.
-There, Vicious met American expatriate Chrissie Hynde, before she formed her group the Pretenders, who reportedly tried (and failed) to convince Vicious to join her in a sham marriage so she could get a work permit.
+The four young men started hanging around the King's Road in Chelsea, London which was a centre for music and fashion.
+A favourite spot was Malcolm McLaren and Vivienne Westwood's clothing store, Sex.
+There, Vicious met American expatriate Chrissie Hynde, before she formed her group the Pretenders.
+According to her 2015 autobiography Reckless: My Life as a Pretender, Hynde convinced Vicious — by paying him £2 — to join her in a sham marriage to enable her to get a work permit and remain in the country, after John Lydon had already declined.
+The plan was thwarted by the register office being closed the day the 'happy couple' turned up.
 According to Lydon, he and Vicious took up busking, with Lydon singing and occasionally playing the violin and Vicious playing a tambourine or an acoustic guitar.
 They would play Alice Cooper covers, and people gave them money to stop.

-In 1975, Lydon joined Jones, Glen Matlock and Paul Cook in the formation of the band the Sex Pistols, managed by McLaren—Vicious was photographed watching the band attack their audience at the Nashville Rooms in Kensington in 1976.
-Vicious then began his musical career.
+In 1975, Lydon, Steve Jones, Glen Matlock and Paul Cook, with McLaren as their manager, formed the Sex Pistols, the band Vicious would eventually join.
+Vicious was photographed watching the band attack their audience at the Nashville Rooms in West Kensington in 1976.

+Vicious then began his own musical career.